unicode-org/icu4x/docs/style-guide.md

 Each component should have its own unique name in form `icu-{package}` which will be used for its releases.
 When released as part of the meta `icu` package, it will be re-exported as `icu::{package}::{struct}` and for core structures it may also be re-exported as `icu::{struct}}`.

+Within a single crate, exposure of structs and functions via their modules is up to the discretion of the author.
+As a rule of thumb, items that are required for common patterns should be available directly, while items needed only for a subset of use cases may be exposed via their modules.

+In the example below, since date and time skeletons aren't used in most common scenarios, they are exposed via the `skeleton` module.

 #### Examples

 | Package | Crate | Standalone Import | ICU Meta-package |